SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/mailing-choose-template.md

 A good [message template][1] not only supports your message, but also looks good on any device.
 If you want to ensure consistency in email design across the whole company, using a template is your best bet.
 The message template will give you the company's look and feel with correct the fonts, colors, social media platforms, and overall layout of your mailing.

-Once you’ve figured out what design you want to use, you can choose the template to base your new mailing on with a few clicks.
+Once you've figured out what design you want to use, you can choose the template to base your new mailing on with a few clicks.

 ![Choose your corporate template from one of the many templates available in our online library before adding your content -screenshot][img2]